viktoriaszabo-sz/RESTful-for-Lejos/database.md

-pls read this for our database:
+pls read this for our database so that we all have to same stuff (makes further work easier for us):

 follow video 14 with the following alterations:
 - when in root user and create database -->